Migiro-Johans/alx-system_engineering-devops/0x00-shell_basics/README.md

 5TH  script displays current directory contents, including hidden files (starting with .).
 Use the long format 6th script displays current directory contents in long format, with user and group IDs displayed numerically and hidden files (starting with .)
-7th script creates a directory named my_first_directory in /tmp
+7th script creates a directory named my_first_directory in /tmp 8th script moves a file from one directory to another